 Today the company operates over 200 stores worldwide, and in 2019 Tiffany’s shareholders agreed to be acquired by LVMH.
 Their retailer signature is seen on a large variety of vintage Swiss timepieces, including Omega, Rolex, and Patek Philippe.

 Due to the long history and popularity of the brand and their double-signatures appearing on high-end vintage timepieces, the “Tiffany & Co” signature is unfortunately one of the most commonly faked retailer signatures to appear on vintage and modern watch dials – in an effort by individuals to fraudulently increase sale prices.
+By far the most common type of Tiffany signed Polerouter we have seen so far, are the Polerouter Jet models, in steel and 18k gold cases.
+These microtor movements are often chronometre grade, and the microtor balance marked with the TZY (Tiffany & Co) US import code.

 J.W.
 Benson, London